The Grand Teton's Upper Exum Climbing Route

 Water sources & camping locations

-There is a pit toilet at the trailhead.
+There's a pit toilet at the trailhead.
 Climbers are advised to bring WAG Bags for upper elevations, and bury human waste at lower elevations.
 These days, wag bags are considered best practice at all elevations.

 You're heading for the Grand's Lower Saddle which sits between the Grand Teton and the Middle Teton in the North Fork of Garnet Canyon.
 The climbers' trail runs all the way to the Lower Saddle.
 The approach will be snow free at some point during the summer; usually by mid-July, sometimes earlier, sometimes later.
 The sunny Upper Exum route might clean up before the approach.

 You may see a few side trails on the approach.
 Some spurs go to camping spots, others are used to avoid early-season snow.
 Some are shortcuts.
-Most people don't need GPS data to stay on the trail.
-Just fun to track.
-The Park Service would like everyone to stay on well-traveled paths whenever possible, or stay on rock and not vegetation if off trail.

 Lower Saddle's Fixed Rope - Rockfall Zone!

 Climbers often kick rocks down the headwall as they move above the Fixed Rope.
 Stay alert and avoid being in the line of fire.
 Never travel directly above the Fixed Rope to the west or northwest during the summer due to the high probability of causing rockfall on climbers below you.
 In some locations the rock is too unstable to remain in place no matter how carefully you move.
-This area is also the site of natural landslides & rockfall.
+This area is also the site of natural landslides & natural rockfall.

 After leaving the Fixed Rope, climbers follow a path toward the southeast corner of the Lower Saddle.
 They travel to the toe of the Middle Teton as it sits on the saddle.
 They end up by the most southeastern camping site and a source of water.